lindahafrifa-code/lindahafrifa-code/README.md

 - OPM Flow

 ## 🌱 I’m currently working on
-Applying technical expertise and analytical thinking to energy, mining, and industrial operations to create measurable business impact.
+Applying technical skills, analytical thinking, and continuous improvement to energy, mining, and industrial operations to create a safe workplace and measurable business impact.